Arnaud-D/jetkiller-python/README.md

 # Jet Killer

-Jet Killer converts images using the "jet" colormap to the "viridis" colormap by using directly the pixel values, without any knowledge about the underlying data.
+Jet Killer converts images using the "jet" colormap to a better one (by default "viridis") by using directly the pixel values, without any knowledge about the underlying data.

 It can be used as a tool to enhance data visualizations for which the original dataset is unavailable.
 Use cases include :